metalcarratt/ministry/2024_itero_1/msg06.md

 ### B. righteousness

 ### C. faith
-The gospel and the God ordained way should issue out of an oganic union with the Lord, and strengthen and result in more of this union.
+The gospel and the God ordained way should issue out of an organic union with the Lord, and strengthen and result in more of this union.

 Faith is a matter of this organic union with the Lord.